eescala2/Sunlight_Radiation_and_Solar_Panels/README.md

 # Communication Protocols

 Team members collaborated using Zoom for meetings, Git Hub for subitting our work and Slack for all other communications outside of meetings.
+We also utilized Google Docs for an outline and Google Slides for the presentation.